 In a large bowl, whisk together the flour, sugar, baking powder, salt, and zest.
 Add the butter and, using a pastry cutter, fork, or your fingertips, work it into the mixture until it resembles coarse breadcrumbs.

 In a separate bowl, whisk together the egg, yogurt, and lemon extract until combined.
 Pour into the flour mixture and, using a spatula, gently fold until a soft dough is formed.
 Do not overmix.

 Turn the dough out onto a lightly floured surface, and shape into an 8-inch round disc.
 Cut into 8 wedges, and transfer them to the prepared baking tray, 2 inches apart.
 Lightly brush each scone with heavy cream (if desired), then bake for 20 - 25 minutes until lightly golden brown.
 Remove from the oven and allow to cool for a few minutes while you make the glaze.

 For the Glaze

-Whisk together the icing sugar and lemon juice until smooth and slightly runny.
+Whisk together the icing sugar, extract, and milk until smooth and slightly runny.
+Add more milk if the glaze is too thick, or more icing sugar if too runny.
 Drizzle over warm or room temperature scones and enjoy!